Natural Alternatives to Apoquel for Dogs with Dr. Bob Ulbrich on Your Natural Dog Podcast

 Apoquel works by suppressing your pet’s immune system, in order to stop the symptoms of an allergic response.
 It doesn’t address the cause of your dog’s allergies, like other alternatives to Apoquel for dogs can.

-After Apoquel: Recurrence of Symptoms
+After Apoquel for Dogs: Recurrence of Symptoms

 Unfortunately Apoquel is a short term solution for dog allergy symptoms that is being abused as a long term treatment for dog allergies.
 As the medication works by suppressing the immune system, once your dog is off of Apoquel, the allergy symptoms return.